AlMuhannaMH/project-3-prompt/README.md

 # ![GA Logo](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# Project #4: Full Stack Application
+# Project #3: Full Stack Application

 ## Overview:

-For your 4th project, you'll have the choice of building a **MERN** stack app or a **Rails API + React** app.
+Your team will be creating a full stack application using Express and MongoDB along with ReactJS a.k.a the **MERN** stack.

 Use your imagination!
 You get to create whatever you want for this app.
-You can even use **React Native** for your project.

 Though, you'll need to run your user stories, wireframes, and ERD's by your instructors to get their feedback and approval before you begin coding!
-Remember to keep things small and focus on mastering the fundamentals – scope creep/feature creep is the biggest pitfall for any project!
+Remember to keep things small and focus on mastering the fundamentals as scope creep/feature creep is the biggest pitfall for any project!

 Identify what you need to build and accomplish to meet project expectations and